 This assumes that all matter required for the plant is already represented at $T$, eliminating the need for discrete particle addition.
 The task then reduces to making Gaussians disappear or “shrink” smoothly, either by scaling them down to zero or by becoming occluded within existing matter.
 This disappearance process is differentiable, making it well-suited for gradient-based optimization.
 Consequently, the problem reduces to modeling the temporal deformation of Gaussian parameters that govern geometry while keeping appearance fixed.
 Concretely, we allow the center, rotation, and scale of each Gaussian to evolve over time, while assuming that color and opacity remain constant under fixed lighting conditions.
+This assumption is practical for our controlled capture setup, though the framework can naturally be extended to model time-varying appearance by including color in the flow field integration.
 Each Gaussian is thus represented as